 The Pitfalls People Fall Into

 There are many pitfalls that a business owner falls into, especially one that hasn’t hired an employee before.
 The first, is the issues an employee can create, even if it is through a fault of your own.
-One common issue that we’re seeing at the minute, is employees being injured at work, simply because the environment is too dangerous.
-A workers compensation lawyer would be involved, and you’d most likely have to pay an absolute fortune to protect your business.
+One common issue that we are seeing at the minute, is employees being injured at work, simply because the environment is too dangerous.
+A workers compensation lawyer would be involved, and you would most likely have to pay an absolute fortune to protect your business.
 So it might be worth getting a health and safety inspector to come in and check your business out, so that all faults are ironed out before an employee walks through your doors.

 Building That Rapport